What is account management?

 The right long-term strategic account management requires the right coaching.
 Unlike the other sales coaching methods, account coaching should be solely targeted towards developing and maintaining relationships.
 It is also important to conduct competitor analysis regularly and follow the latest market tendencies.

-Sales in one of the most competitive and cut-throat jobs any person can have and a key account manager knows that success is sales comes with continuous identifying, winning, and keeping key customer accounts.
+Sales account management is one of the most competitive and cut-throat jobs any person can have and a key account manager knows that success is sales comes with continuous identifying, winning, and keeping key customer accounts.
 By consistently applying these KAM action steps, any person can increase the odds of not just landing, but also retaining more key customer accounts.

 Cultivate long-term relationships with the portfolio of assigned clients and manage new, existing, and returning client accounts.